-Both petitioners filed a petition claiming that their marriage was registered without genuine intent and solely for financial gain.
-They never intended to live as husband and wife and have never cohabited in such a manner.
+Both petitioners, filed a petition claiming that their marriage was registered without genuine intent and solely for financial gain.
+Likewise they never intended to live as husband and wife, and have never cohabited in such a manner.
 Likewise the reason for their marriage registration was based solely on the advice of fortune tellers.
-However, they failed to produce other witnesses who could testify to the fact that they did not live together as husband and wife, nor did they provide a copy of their house registration to demonstrate their separate living arrangements.
+However, they failed to produce other witnesses who could testify to the fact that they did not live together as husband and wife.
+Additionally they did not provide a copy of their house registration to demonstrate their separate living arrangements.

-Furthermore, both petitioners allowed three years to pass before bringing this case to court, seeking a judgment declaring their marriage void.
-The circumstances presented by both petitioners seem to indicate that they did agree to be husband and wife under the provisions of the Civil and Commercial Code, Section 1458.
+Furthermore, both petitioners allowed three years to pass before bringing this case before court.
+Now, seeking a judgment declaring their marriage void.
+The circumstances presented by both petitioners appear to indicate that they did agree to be husband and wife.
+This under the provisions of the Civil and Commercial Code, Section 1458.

 Given the lack of substantial evidence and the delayed nature of their petition, there appears to be no valid reason for the court to rule that the marriage of both petitioners is void.
 (Judgment of the Supreme Court No. 5351/2545)